 The last is what gives the shoe its form.
 If you control the lastmaking, you control the shape of the finished shoe.
 We have created our range of shoe designs from our own prototype lasts, hand carved from wood using traditional tools and techniques.

-That what makes the Last Shoemaker so special.
-We continue to use the time-honoured method of creating our own rough turns and lasts to craft bespoke shoes with a perfect fit.
+That's what makes the Last Shoemaker so special.
+We continue to use the time-honoured method of creating our own lasts on which we craft our bespoke shoes- for a perfect fit.

 A guide to Size Conversion can be found here: Shoe Sizing